 - Development and rebuilding of higher education

 A thing I took for granted growing up in Portland, Oregon, USA, the miserable state of environmental affairs in Pennsylvania quickly animated me after arriving for university in 2001.
 I painfully elaborated the situation in Pennsylvania as an assistant at ActionPA, one of a rare breed of uncompromising environmental organizations based in Pennsylvania.
 Environmentalism also linked me to studies and a career in sustainable development.
-My interests here are broad, but below are my most frequent set of issues:
+Below are my most frequently-debated set of issues:

-- Water fluoridation: a shameful practice billed as helpful for children while actually being dangerous, wasteful, and a profitable way for industry to get rid of waste
+- Water fluoridation: a shameful practice billed as helpful for children while actually being dangerous, wasteful, and a profitable way for the mineral fertilizer industry to get rid of a waste product

 - Real renewable energy: wind, solar, geothermal, non-intrusive hydropower and none of the greenwashed alternatives like "clean" coal, biomass, nuclear